Sunday Reset Ritual for Mental Health: How to Stop Sunday Anxiety and Prevent Burnout

 How long does it take to see results?

-Most people experience relief from Sunday anxiety in 2-4 weeks of regular practice.
+Many people begin to feel some relief from Sunday anxiety after a few weeks of regular practice.
 Deep burnout recovery may take longer.

 Soul Sisters Tarot